CQUlearningsystemgroup/BitwiseBottleneck/README.md

-# Flexible Neural Network Activation Quantization with Bitwise Information Bottlenecks
+# Optimizing Information Theory Based Bitwise Bottlenecks for Efficient Mixed-Precision Activation Quantization

 ### **Introduction**
 Recent researches on information theory shed new light on the continuous